-Untreated insomnia in women can increase the risk of developing other conditions, like high blood pressure.
+Untreated insomnia in women can increase the risk of developing other conditions, like high blood pressure, diabetes, and obesity.
 However, if promptly treated, it’s possible to maintain quality of life.

 - Zhang, B. & Wing, Y. k.
 (2006).
 Sex differences in insomnia: a meta-analysis.
 Sleep, 29(1), 85-93. https://doi.org/10.1093/sleep/29.1.85.

 - Mong, J. A., & Cusmano, D. M. (2016).
 Sex differences in sleep: impact of biological sex and sex steroids.
 Philosophical transactions of the Royal Society of London.
 Series B, Biological Sciences, 371(1688),20150110. https://doi.org/10.1098/rstb.2015.0110.